Berlin: Two men steal car to redeem recyclable bottles | DW | 30.01.2022

 Like many other countries, Germany has a system where used bottles can be redeemed for cash or coupons, which can then be used to buy goods in stores.
 The amount per container varies between €0.08 to €0.25 (between 9 and 28 US cents).
 It was not immediately clear how many bottles there were in the car.

-The two have managed to start the car, but their plan failed when their reckless driving attracted the attention of police.
+The two men managed to start the car, but the plan failed when their reckless driving attracted the attention of police.

-When police tried to stop the car, the driver accelerated, and during their escape, the thieves hit two parked cars while driving over the speed limit.
-After the second collision, they jumped out of the car and ran away, but officers were able to catch them.
+When police tried to stop the car, the driver accelerated.
+During the attempted escape, their vehicle hit two parked cars while driving over the speed limit.
+After the second collision, the men jumped out of the car and ran away, but officers were able to catch them.

 Police also found tools, banned fireworks and suspected drugs on the men.
-The thieves are now under investigation for particularly serious theft, an illegal motor vehicle race, violation of explosives and narcotics laws, and two hit-and-runs.
+They are now under investigation for particularly serious theft, an illegal motor vehicle race, violation of explosives and narcotics laws and two hit-and-runs.
 The owner of the stolen Honda was able to pick up his car afterwards.

 The AFP news agency contributed to this report.